replicatedhq/troubleshoot.sh/docs/source/collect/goldpinger.md

 - ##### `namespace` (Optional)
   The namespace where goldpinger is installed.
 This value is used to form the goldpinger service endpoint i.e `http://goldpinger.<namespace>.svc.cluster.local:80`.
 Defaults to the `default` namespace.

+- ##### `collectDelay` (optional)
+  Delay collection to allow goldpinger time to start sending requests.
+Defaults to 0s if an existing goldpinger installation is detected, and 6s if troubleshoot installs the temporary goldpinger service.

 - ##### `podLaunchOptions` (Optional)
   Pod launch options to start a pod
   - ##### `namespace` (Optional)